BU-ISCIII/virology_training/resources/galaxy/exercises/SARS-CoV-2_trainig.md

 Once we have the variants called, it's interesting to annotate those variants, for which you will use SnpEff.
 Search for "_snpeff_" in the searh bar and select "_SnpEff eff: annotate variants for SARS-CoV-2_", then change the following parameters:

-3. Sequence changes (SNPs, MNPs, InDels) > Select Bcftools filter output VCF.
+3. In "Sequence changes (SNPs, MNPs, InDels)" you can select more than one ivar variants VCF file file by selecting the batch mode input field (two sheets icon)
+4. With `ctrl` select both ivar variants VCF files.
-4. Create CSV report, useful for downstream analysis (-csvStats) > Yes
+5. Create CSV report, useful for downstream analysis (-csvStats) > Yes

 ![snpeff](../docs/images/snpeff.png)